AMDphreak/AMDphreak/README.md

 Rules for programmers:
 - Do not use C++.
 It is the worst programming language of all time: https://youtu.be/7fGB-hjc2Gc?si=6qM7eUBS5t8fV-Np
 - Use D instead of C for systems programming.
 C has no namespaces to contain variable names or module system to provide a namespace.
   C requires header files, which are annoying.
-C's common libraries are full of horribly-named constants.
+C's common libraries are full of horribly-named constants and functions.

 - [Julia and D lang vs Java](<https://gemini.google.com/share/b0964e893d07>)
   - Do not use Java.
 Their ecosystem of tools is confusing, even if the language is organized.
 One of their language features